Our Services

 Helpful Resources

-Strong emotions activate the autonomic nervous system and brain regions like the insula and anterior cingulate cortex, shifting blood flow, muscle tone, and breathing in ways that your brain interprets as “heavy” limbs—an effect often magnified in ADHD by interoceptive and emotional regulation differences.
+Why do strong emotions make your limbs feel heavy?
+Intense feelings activate the autonomic nervous system and key brain regions—including the insula and anterior cingulate cortex—altering blood flow, muscle tone, and breathing.
+Your brain interprets these shifts as "heavy" limbs.
+In ADHD, this sensation is often amplified due to differences in interoceptive awareness and emotional regulation.

 Research in neuroscience and psychology shows that emotions aren't confined to the brain.
 They involve coordinated activity among: